terbo/sigmon/README.md

-Also used are two linux laptops with ALFA Silver & Black adapters, And 9dBi dipole and Cantenna antennas, respectively.
+Also used are two linux laptops with ALFA Silver & Black adapters, And 9dBi monopole and Cantenna antennas, respectively.
 The latter sees the most probes, but needs some consideration to work in the OpenWRT power constraints.